Selecting Todd Muller as the new National Party leader is almost as big a gamble by the caucus as keeping Simon Bridges would have been.

 He has to oppose the Government while looking visionary.

-He has to be careful and disciplined in his messaging without sound rehearsed.
+He has to be careful and disciplined in his messaging without sounding rehearsed.

 He has to promote and demote a caucus of 55 fragile and ambitious MPs.